Inklingo

 AdjectiveB1General

-Use this adjective to describe a team, streak, or individual that has a history or tendency of losing.
+Use this adjective to describe a team, player, or streak that is characterized by losing, often implying a history or tendency of defeat.

 Two teams of cartoon animals playing tug-of-war.
 One team is clearly being pulled across the center line and looks exhausted, indicating they are the losing team.